aakhtar10/algorithm_genius/README.md

 <li> License</li>
 </ul>

-Acknowledgments
+<h4>Acknowledgements</h4>

-About
+<p>About</p>

-Healthy Discovery is a collaborative project that includes a group of four members.
-This project serves as a webpage that provides a structured layout for a developer s portfolio, which is a crucial document for every developes
+Algorithm Genius is a collaborative project that includes a group of four members.
+This project serves as a webpage that provides a structured layout for a developer s portfolio, which is a crucial document for every developer.

 Live Link